 Where Do Great Basin Rattlesnakes Live in Arizona?

 Great Basin rattlesnakes have a variety of habitats in which they can live and survive.
 These include juniper forests, age-low banks, and rocky outcrops.
-In Arizona, the Great Basin rattlesnake lives west and north of the Colorado River.
+The Great Basin rattlesnake lives in the Northwestern corner of Arizona, in parts of Mohave and Coconino Counties.

 How Dangerous Are Great Basin Rattlesnakes?